 Another quiet day is in store as a weak and fast-moving high-pressure ridge moves over the region.
 Mountain temperatures are in the upper 20's to low 30's this morning.
 Winds are calm to light around the forecast area.
 Snow showers return later this afternoon and continue into the work week, with an uptick in southwest wind speeds tomorrow.
 The pattern of modest snowfall and unseasonably warm temperatures continues through the rest of the month.
 Don't give up on winter yet, there looks to be a pattern change towards colder weather right around the time that Punxsutawney Phil emerges from his hole.
 That rascal.

-This advisory applies only to backcountry areas outside established ski area boundaries.
-This advisory describes general avalanche conditions and local variations always occur.
-This advisory expires at midnight on the posted day unless otherwise noted.
-The information in this advisory is provided by the USDA Forest Service who is solely responsible for its content.
+This forecast applies only to backcountry areas outside established ski area boundaries.
+The forecast describes general avalanche conditions and local variations always occur.
+This forecast expires at midnight on the posted day unless otherwise noted.
+The information in this forecast is provided by the USDA Forest Service who is solely responsible for its content.